sanyalsunny111/LLM-Inheritune/README.md

 Note: The models marked with 'rand init' are randomly initialized.
 The row labeled 'Final Model →' indicates the end results after 3 rounds of our method on a GPT-2 medium model to achieve benchmark val loss.

+## News

+[2024-04-22] We've released the first version of codebase for Inheritune in low data regime and also full data regime.

+[2024-04-22] We've added the discussions option at the top for community feedback and discussions.
+Feel free to suggest new experiments and post your results.

 ## Cite us
 If you find this work helpful, please consider citing us: